 A simplified RCSA case study that showcases how the RCSA process works.

-We have been engaged to conduct a risk control self-assessment exercise for the front office treasury group at a bank.
-We are following the RCSA process presented below.
+A bank engages us to conduct a risk control self-assessment exercise for its front office treasury group.
+We follow the RCSA process presented below.

 RCSA case study – Audience selection for issues identification

 Our first step is an offline informal survey of treasury group participants to get a sense of common challenges and issues.
-We do our discussions on a one on one basis with each team with a clear mandate for identifying current as well as potential operational issues.
+Our discussions are on a one on one basis with each team with a clear mandate for identifying current and potential operational issues.
 The audience we select for our discussions includes members of the following teams: